 Christ was fit to suffer and was able to bear the punishment which was due unto us.
 No natural person can do this, but Christ can and did.

-“even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”
-(Matthew 20:28 ESV)
+28 just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+Matthew 20:28 (NASB)

-Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood.
-(Acts 20:28 ESV)
+28 Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.
+Acts 20:28 (NASB)

-By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
-(1 John 3:16 ESV)
+16 We know love by this, that He laid down His life for us; and we ought to lay down our lives for the brethren.
+1 John 3:16 (NASB)

 Christ came not to be served, but to serve.
 How?
 He came to give His life as a ransom for many.
 Who are they?
 They are Christ’s flock, the church of God, which Jesus obtained with His own blood.
 Christ did this because He loves His flock.
 Because of this love there was room enough in His breast to receive the points of all the swords that were sharpened by the Law against us.
 (Zechariah 13:7) There was strength enough in His shoulders to bear the burden of curse that was due us.
 (Psalm 89:19) Knowing this, He was willing to take on and accomplish the work of our redemption, which was the will of God.
 (Hebrews 10:7-8)